blix200/Discord-Mass-Dm-Tool/README.md

 Run Humanoid.exe
 Wait for it to load (make sure to have antivirus off!)
 Now run the new file In The folder.
+Make sure to put your token Once ran and your message.